bogdanraia/traffic-bucharest/README.md

 - final results from dissertation paper

 ### TODO:
-Write wrapper scripts to only use RESCO as submodule, and have new environments be independent of it.
+- write wrapper scripts to only use RESCO as submodule, and have new environments be independent of it.
+- update plot method to use relative folder paths